 Jeff Dordick, founder of TUFF

 Roberta bolsters the effort with her expertise in nutrition and substance abuse counseling.
-"We have found that rather than over-medicating or institutionalizing veterans, the cardiovascular conditioning and focused mindset involved in boxing workouts — along with proper nutrition and counseling — helps them overcome anger issues and other PTSD-related health challenges," says Roberta, whose own father experienced heart-wrenching behavioral health issues related to his military service.
+"We have found that rather than over-medicating or institutionalizing veterans, the cardiovascular conditioning and focused mindset involved in boxing workouts — along with proper nutrition and counseling — helps overcome anger, sleeplessness and other PTSD-related health challenges," says Roberta, whose own father experienced serious mental health and substance abuse challenges related to his military service.